UniMath/agda-unimath/src/foundation/standard-pullbacks.lagda.md

   pr2 equiv-standard-pullback-htpy = is-equiv-map-equiv-standard-pullback-htpy
 ```

-### Dependent products of standard pullbacks are standard pullbacks
+### Dependent products of standard pullbacks are pullbacks

 Given a family of pullback squares, their dependent product is again a pullback
 square.